Getting to grips with Fortnite weapons is a must if you want to excel in Epic's battle royale shooter.

 On this page:

-The latest weapon to be added to Fortnite is the Submachine Gun, or SMG.
+The latest weapon to be added to Fortnite is the Heavy Sniper Rifle.
 The weapon is described by developer Epic Games as follows:

 Our picks for the best weapons in Fortnite